selfup/bootstrapper/README.md

 ### Steps and Warnings

-Inspect all scripts before running them.
+1. Inspect all scripts before running them

-Fully udnerstand what the commands are doing.
+1. Fully understand what the commands are doing

+:warning: Step 2 is important! :warning:

 ### LICENSE